-The College may award credit for certain courses completed in the service (including MOS proficiency).
+The College may award credit for certain courses completed in the service including Military Occupational Speciality (MOS) proficiency.
 Veterans may submit course completion documents or other appropriate evidence of military training and/or qualifications to the Admissions office for evaluation.
 Veterans are reminded that credit can also be earned through the College Level Examination Program (CLEP).
 Information about CLEP exams can be obtained from the Admissions office.